 Common Variable Immunodeficiency (CVID)

-CVID and other PIDs are caused by defects in cells of the immune system, and are usually inherited.
-PIDs are different to AIDs (acquired immunodeficiency syndrome), that is due to human immunodeficiency virus (HIV).
+CVID and other PID/IEI disorders are caused by defects in cells of the immune system, and are usually inherited.
+PID/IEI disorders are different to AIDs (acquired immunodeficiency syndrome), that is due to human immunodeficiency virus (HIV).

 In most cases the causes of CVID are not known.
 Studies have identified a small number of abnormal genes that are involved in immune cell development in around one in ten people with CVID.